gh123man/Data-Comm-Networks-CSCI-251-Ultimate-study-guide/README.md

                                                       1 0 0 0 is our checksum

               So our message is:     1 0 1 1 0 1 0 1 0 0 0 0 0 1 0 0 0

+* What is the relationship between the generator polynomials length and the length of the frame that the CRC is being performed on?
+> It has to be smaller

+* What are the 4 types of topology that are used in networking?
+> 1. Bus
+> 2. star
+> 3. ring
+> 4. mesh

+* The addressing done at the datalink layer uses what types of addresses?
+> Media Access Control

+* Name two protocols that use the Random Access Protocol system for sharing a line
+> 1. Aloha
+> 2. CSMA

+* What does CSMA stand for, wahts a more common name?
+> 1. Carrier sense multiple access
+> 2. Ethernet

+* Bridges operate at what level of the OSI model?
+> Data Link

+* What is hamming distance?
+> The number of bit positions 2 code words differ

+* If we have a message with 32 bits, how many parity bits do we need to correct 1 bit errors with hamming code?
+> 6

+* What layer of the network stack does a router operate on?
+> Network

+* How many bits in a MAC Address?
+> 48

+* A MAC Address is also known as what kind of address?
+> Hardware Address

+* Name the layers in the DoD reference model we use in class, list in order
+> 1. Application
+> 2. Transport
+> 3. Network
+> 4. Data Link
+> 5. Physical